 Income Recognition

-Accrued income follows the accrual accounting principle of recognizing income when earned, not necessarily when cash is received.
+Accrued income follows the accrual accounting principle of recognising income when earned, not necessarily when cash is received.
 This way, financial reporting by the company is reflected correctly since it has occurred within the proper accounting period.

 Asset Classification

 Accrued income represents the company’s legal right to receive cash in the future and is accounted for as an asset in the balance sheet, although there is no payment yet.
-This suggests that the company has even earned the income, though payment has not been made yet.
+This suggests that the company has earned the income, though payment has not been made yet.

 Matching Principle

-Temporary Account
+Temporary Accounts

 Consistency in Reporting

-Applicable in Various Industries:
+Applicable in Various Industries

 Is Accrued Income a Debit or a Credit?

 Accrued income is an asset account of the firm since it arises from a right to receive cash in the future.
-Therefore, accrued income is recorded as a debit in the books of the company.
-When income is earned but not received, the account (or accounts) under the account “accrued income,” or, more generally, accounts receivable is debited, thus the assets are increased on the balance sheet.
-Meanwhile, an account related to a corresponding account called “Service Revenue” is credited, reflecting the earned revenue in the company’s income statement.
+Therefore, accrued income is recorded as a debit in the company’s books.
+When income is earned but not received, the account (or accounts) under the account accrued income, or, more generally, accounts receivable, is debited; thus, the assets are increased on the balance sheet.
+Meanwhile, an account related to a corresponding account called Service Revenue is credited, reflecting the earned revenue in the company’s income statement.

 Here’s how the entry works:

-Debit: Accrued Income (Asset) – Increases the asset on the balance sheet.
+- Debit: Accrued Income (Asset)—Increases the asset on the balance sheet.

-Credit: Revenue – Increases the revenue on the income statement.
+- Credit: Revenue—Increases the revenue on the income statement.

 When the payment is finally received, the accrued income account is credited, and the cash or bank account is debited.